Das-Kollektiv/tdme2/README.md

     - Shader parameters, the system is implemented and working, now lets connect tools and shaders
     - Editor, which will combine all tools that we currently have into one tool and increase user experience a lot
     - Terrain Editor
-    - Reflections via environment mapping(Vulkan support is still missing)
+    - Reflections via environment mapping(which is used in water shader for now, Vulkan support is still missing, spec material needs to have reflection component also)
     - Optimizing models with specular lighting regarding render calls by reducing nodes and materials to a minumum
     - GUI effects via XML definitions
     - Simple script language
     - PBR lighting shader for GL3/CORE+
     - Makefile generator for TDME2 based projects
     - Installer for MacOSX
-    - Integrate Haxe via HashLink to be able to script TDME2 applications or sub logics
-    - Water shader
     - Improve on Vulkan
     - Expose shader and post processing programs setup API
     - Some UI elements need some default skinning fixes